 Have you gotten a bird with more than an ordinary aluminum band?
 Here's what it might be.

 If you shoot a bird with a transmitter, you are not in trouble.
-However, those little backpacks cost about $2,000 apiece, so the researchers would very much appreciate it if you’d call the number on the backpack and arrange to return it.
-They’ll send you a non-functioning backpack (in case you plan to mount the bird and want a transmitter attached), as well as a map of every place that bird has been since it was fitted with the backpack.
+However, those little backpacks cost about $2,000 apiece, so the researchers would very much appreciate it if you'd call the number on the backpack and arrange to return it.
+They'll send you a non-functioning backpack (in case you plan to mount the bird and want a transmitter attached), as well as a map of where the bird has been since it was fitted with the backpack.

 Plastic leg bands and neck collars

 It's not uncommon for geese to be fitted with plastic leg bands or neck collars in addition to the standard aluminum leg band.